atlanta’s home for original plays & musicals by top emerging writers

 Frequently Asked Questions

-Script submissions will open on September 2023 for the 2024 SheLA & SheNYC Theater Festivals.
+Script submissions will open in October 2024 for the 2024 SheLA, SheATL, SheDFW, & SheNYC Theater Festivals.
+They’ll be due by November 11.

 At that time, the application will be live at www.SheNYCArts.org/submissions.